 The Lake Wylie community, a fast-growing area along Lake Wylie, offers a mix of rural, suburban, and lake lifestyles at a gateway into South Carolina.
 The community's reputation for low taxes and good schools has attracted newcomers from around the country, resulting in transformative growth.

-The Lake Wylie Small Area Plan was developed to better manage growth and its impacts on transportation and the natural environment.
+The Lake Wylie Small Area Plan, adopted in 2020, was developed to better manage growth and its impacts on transportation and the natural environment.
 The plan's implementation will incorporate several new provisions into the Lake Wylie Overlay District section of the zoning ordinance.